MinaProtocol/mina/src/app/website/posts/taylor.markdown

 ## Conclusion

-Let's survey the net result of all this approximation: we have a very efficient way of approximately computing an exponential function on fractional inputs inside of a SNARK, in such a way that we can have concrete bounds on the error of the approximation.
+Let's survey the net result of all this approximation: We have a very efficient way of approximately computing an exponential function on fractional inputs inside of a SNARK, in such a way that we can have concrete bounds on the error of the approximation.
 Pretty cool!
 This enables us to use a threshold function for Ouroboros that guarantees a constant density